The worrying trend of landlords banning tenants from working from home

 “I’m currently looking for a new rental property and any stipulation that I could not work from home would either exclude me from housing or exclude me from the workforce.
 This is not a choice anyone ought to face, and it certainly ought not to be being imposed by private landlords.”

-Abtin Yeganeh, a Senior Associate in the Dispute Resolution department at Lawrence Stephens, explained that renters do have one protection in this area.
+Abtin Yeganeh, a senior associate in the dispute resolution department at solicitors Lawrence Stephens, explained that renters do have one protection in this area.

 However, the continued existence of Section 21 evictions means that tenants could still be forced to move on if they try to work from home, making this a complicated issue for all involved.

-Ben Twomey, the Chief Executive of Generation Rent, echoed these concerns, telling The Independent: “If you’re paying rent for a home, it should be none of your landlord’s business what you do in it.
+Ben Twomey, chief executive of Generation Rent, echoed these concerns, telling The Independent: “If you’re paying rent for a home, it should be none of your landlord’s business what you do in it.

 “Unfortunately, in practice, there is little stopping landlords from imposing draconian conditions on their tenants, because they can threaten a Section 21 eviction if you don’t comply.